 - (b) An employee who works on a designated holiday which is not a scheduled workday will be considered to have worked overtime and will receive their regular days' pay, and will receive additional compensation at the rate of double-time for all hours worked; except for Christmas and New Year's when the additional compensation will be at the rate of double-time and one-half for all hours worked. - (c) An employee on travel status who is required to travel on Society business outside their regular working hours will be compensated at the applicable overtime rates for all hours travelled.
-The Employer may determine the means of such travel. - (d) (1) Overtime will be compensated either in cash or time off, or a combination of both. - (2) Accumulated overtime will be paid in cash at the fiscal year-end or upon termination.
+The Employer may determine the means of such travel. - (d) (1) Overtime will be compensated either in cash or time off, or a combination of both.
+Compensation in cash will not be unreasonably denied upon employee request. - (2) Accumulated overtime will be paid in cash at the fiscal year-end or upon termination.